groupdocs-viewer/GroupDocs.Viewer-Docs/java/rendering-basics/render-presentations.md

 ## Render comments

-Enable the [ViewOptions#setRenderComments(...)](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/baseviewoptions/#setRenderComments-boolean-) option for a target view to display comments in the output file when you convert your presentation to HTML, PDF, PNG, or JPEG format.
+Use the [ViewOptions.SetRenderComments](https://reference.groupdocs.com/viewer/java/com.groupdocs.viewer.options/baseviewoptions/#setRenderComments-boolean-) method for a target view to display comments in the output file when you convert your presentation to HTML, PDF, PNG, or JPEG format.

 {{< tabs "example8">}}
 {{< tab "Java" >}}